Exawind/amr-wind/docs/sphinx_doc/user/inputs.rst

    Specify reference velocity in the "x-", "y-", "z-direction".
    Refer to the field initializer for your chosen :input_param:`incflo.physics` for how `incflo.velocity` is used.

-.. input_param:: incflo.delp

-   **type:** List of 3 real numbers

-   Specify a constant pressure change in the x,y, and z directions.
-   Currently this is broken and will abort if a non-zero number is specified.
-   A user defined body force will replace this in the future.

 .. input_param:: incflo.verbose

    **type:** Integer, optional, default = 0